Wyzeman Marshall: Ccareer

 From 1858 to 1860, he was a "Past Junior Grand Warden" with St. John's Lodge, a Freemason organization in Boston.

 Sometime in the early 1860s, Marshall managed the Howard Athenaeum in Boston.

-In 1863 and 1864 the Boston Theater was under the management of Wyzeman Marshall.
+In 1863 and 1864, the Boston Theater was under the Marshall's management.

-The Waltham Sentinel (in Waltham, Massachusetts) reported on 25 January 1867 about a Rumford Institute lecture by Marshall, "the well-known Shakesperian [sic] actor".
+The Waltham Sentinel (in Waltham, Massachusetts) reported on January 25, 1867, about a Rumford Institute lecture by Marshall, "the well-known Shakesperian [sic] actor".

-Between 1867 and 1874, Marshall was a regular lecturer at the Salem Lyceum where he was often on the same bill as Frederick Douglass, Ralph Waldo Emerson and Oliver Wendell Holmes, Sr.
+Between 1867 and 1874, Marshall was a regular lecturer at the Salem Lyceum where he was often on the same bill as Frederick Douglass, Ralph Waldo Emerson and Oliver Wendell Holmes Sr.

-From the Harvard News: Secure your tickets for the grand musical and literary entertainment at Union Hall, Thursday evening, Jan.
+From the Harvard News: "Secure your tickets for the grand musical and literary entertainment at Union Hall, Thursday evening, Jan.
 17, 1884, at Brock and Leavitt's.
-Talent-Germania Orchestra; Thomas Henry, cornetist; Wyzeman Marshall, elocutionist; Mrs. E. A. Taylor, soprano; Lotos Glee Club.
+Talent-Germania Orchestra; Thomas Henry, cornetist; Wyzeman Marshall, elocutionist; Mrs. E. A. Taylor, soprano; Lotos Glee Club."

-On 4 December 1896, the New York Times reported: "Wyzeman Marshall, the actor, Dying."
+On December 4, 1896, The New York Times reported: "Wyzeman Marshall, the actor, Dying."
 He was referred to as a veteran actor and teacher of elocution.